aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 });
 ```

-To customize the cache key use the `additionalCacheKey` parameter.
+To customize the cache key, use the `additionalCacheKey` parameter.
+This allows you to have multiple lookups with the same parameters
-This can be useful if you want to scope the context variable to a construct
+cache their values separately.
+This can be useful if you want to
-(eg, using `additionalCacheKey: this.node.path`).
+scope the context variable to a construct (ie, using `additionalCacheKey: this.node.path`),
+so that if the value in the cache needs to be updated, it does not need to be updated
+for all constructs at the same time.

 ```ts
 declare const vpc: ec2.Vpc;